willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ### Adding johnny Five to the project

 Like any good NodeJS package, adding Johnny-five to the project is a pretty simple task.
-For this we will use the command that we have already seen, `npm install`, and install johnny five locally, saving as dependency of project development.
+For this we will use the command that we have already seen, `npm install`, and install johnny five locally, saving as a dependency of project development.

 ```bash
 $ npm install --save johnny-five
 ```

-After this command, NPM will create the folder node_modules and within it we will have our johnny-five package installed and accessible in the context of our project.
+After this command, NPM will create the folder node_modules and within it, we will have our johnny-five package installed and accessible in the context of our project.

 We can also check that our `package.json` has changed.
 In it were added the information of the name of our NodeJS package and the installed version, as we can see in the code below.